moderndatacompany/dataos.info/docs/products/data_product/index.md

 ## Recipes

+ This section provides step-by-step guides to assist you in effectively configuring the Data Product to solve common challenges.
 Below are some recipes to help you configure Data Product effectively:

 - [How to Create Data Product template using Cookiecutter?](/products/data_product/recipes/cookiecutter/)
 - [How to Deploy Data Product using CI/CD pipeline?](/products/data_product/recipes/ci_cd/)

 ## Examples

-Below are some templates to help you to design the Data Product:
+This section provides practical, real-world scenarios demonstrating how to effectively develop a Data Product.
+Below are some examples to help you to understand the Data Product:

 - [Financial Services Accelerator Data Product](/products/data_product/templates/accelerator/)